-FuseNet presents the European Fusion Teacher Day 2020, a fully remote event, open to all science and physics teachers in Europe, on 2 October (NOTE: this is the new date).
+FuseNet presents the European Fusion Teacher Day 2020, a fully remote event, open to all science and physics teachers in Europe, on 2 October.
 It includes novel developments in nuclear fusion, new classroom materials, and a look behind the scenes of today's groundbreaking fusion experiments.

 The FuseNet Association was founded to be a platform for the coordination of European fusion education in 2010.
 And that is what we have been doing ever since.
 Rooted in academia, we are driven by the notion that the students of now will be the researchers, engineers and pioneers of the future.
 By connecting and facilitating educators and students across Europe, we build on this understanding.
 We want to make fusion the place to be for bright and motivated people.
 By connecting academia with industry and supporting student mobility we stimulate fusion students to get in touch with the work field.

 Fusion begins with a remarkably simple nuclear reaction but quickly turns into one of mankind's greatest challenges.
 Interested in learning why?